mesb/mesb.github.io/_posts/2016-07-04-on-procedure-design.md

 -   A value, identified as the car of the list, and
 -   A list.
 The rest of the list, called the cdr of the list.

-Consider each possible existence of the list, and construct a procedural handler for it.
+Consider each possible existential form of the list, and construct a procedural handler for it.
 This is analogous to writing web applications, where the nature of requests are investigated, requests routes constructed, and request handlers implemented for each route.